Advances and challenges in single-molecule electron transport: Computational techniques

-Seemingly, a straight computational implementation of \eqref{et16}-\eqref{et19} has not been reported, yet.
-One of the difficulties is that the equilibrium state, which is the reference at zero bias, has to be calculated in the presence of the third bath.
-Even without explicit implementation \eqref{et16} may be considered a useful result in general terms: it emphasizes that as long as the partitioning concept holds, the coherent part of the transmission leading the charge in and out of the soft segment $\mathcal{M}$ is essentially defining a contact resistance.
-In particular, if transmission channels dominate with $\epsilon_m\sim E$ and $\epsilon_{m'}\sim E'$ one expects, \be \transmission_{\mathcal{RL}}(E+\Delta E,E)\propto e^{-\beta\frac{(\Delta E - E_\text{r})^2}{4E_\text{r}}}. \ee

-Experimentally, a transmission following \eqref{et20} has not been reported for molecular junctions, yet.
-And indeed, such a measurement would be very challenging to do.
-A key difficulty is that observation requires that effects of reorganizing processes are pronounced.

-The formalism \eqref{et16}-\eqref{et19} describes a variant of earlier work \cite{Nitzan2001} that borrowed established concepts from electron transfer theory, adapting them for transport in molecular junctions.
+Along these lines concepts from electron transfer theory have been adopted for transport on molecular junctions \cite{Nitzan2001}.
 Recently, applications to heat transfer across molecular interfaces and also to charge-transfer networks have been worked out \cite{Craven2017a,Craven2017}.
 To the extent that conduction in the latter system class is diffusive, the connection to the macroscopic transport theories of material sciences, such as phonon-assisted hopping, has thus been made.